Security

 Data Encryption

 Secure encryption is used for all Kritik data in transit over public networks, including all data transmitted between servers and Kritik clients.
-Only encrypted customer traffic is allowed by Kritik systems, and they support the latest recommended secure cypher suites.
+We use HTTP Strict Transport Security and redirect all unencrypted HTTP connections to secure HTTPS connections.
+All traffic uses modern cipher suites with Forward Secrecy.

 Network Security

 Kritik severely restricts access to the production environment.
-Application servers are all given private, non-routable IP addresses, and most systems can only be accessed on ports 443 or 80 via dedicated load balancers.
+Services are hosted in a private VPC not accessible to customers.
+Services are given private, non-routable IP addresses, and customers can only access them through a dedicated application load balancer on port 80 or 443.

 Infrastructure

-The customer data was processed and logically segregated in multi-tenant datastores.
-In the code of our application, strict privacy controls exist to ensure data privacy and to avoid cross-customer data access.
+Customer data is hosted securely in a database and a cloud file store.
+The Kritik application is only permitted to access required data to ensure data privacy and to avoid cross-customer data access.
 All the data in our system is tagged by account, and each request to our system requires a context for the account.
-Any attempt to tamper with an open session results in all requests being immediately logged out and refused.

 Secure Development Lifecycle

-Safety is a critical part of the lifecycle of Kritik's software development (SDLC), and our systems are designed to follow OWASP principles.
+Safety is a critical part of the lifecycle of Kritik's software development life cycle (SDLC), and our systems are designed to follow OWASP principles.
 All modifications to the infrastructure or production code of Kritik shall be subject to code review.
-Kritik's application servers start from well-known images that the team frequently updates with the latest code and operating system patches.
-To check code changes before delivery, Kritik uses different testing environments, manual code reviews and automated static code analysis.
+Application deployment is done automatically using a specified code pipeline.
+A deploy takes a known-good container, adds and compiles the latest code and registers it as an immutable infrastructure container.
+This container is then provisioned by replacing the currently running instance.
+To check code changes before delivery, Kritik uses different testing environments, automated testing, manual code reviews and automated static code analysis.
 We have a continuous deployment model, so our customers immediately benefit from improvements in bug fixes and upgrades.
 Also, our development process allows for the immediate prioritization of critical updates and remedies for vulnerability.
 To ensure that third-party code we rely on does not contain any known security vulnerabilities, Kritik also employs dependency vulnerability monitoring.

 Logging and Monitoring

 All-access to production systems is logged and monitored by the operations team at Kritik.
-To ensure that it meets a legitimate business need, we review and approve each request for elevated access in the production environment, and this access expires automatically.
-Additionally, a private key that one of our administrative users has countersigned is required for any direct system access to production servers.
-Through our on-call rotation, Kritik's operations team provides 24/7 support, and we have several dozen alarms in place to ensure that all systems are operating as expected.
+To ensure that it meets a legitimate business need, we review and approve each request for elevated access in the production environment.
+Through our on-call rotation, Kritik's operations team provides 24/7 support, and we have alarms in place to ensure that all systems are operating as expected.

 File and Database Backups

-In addition to complete daily snapshots, using database replicas, every production database instance streams backups to a separate AWS account that stores them.
-Access is only available to a limited number of employees at the executive level through a token that requires multi-factor authentication.
-For disaster recovery purposes, the file backups are streamed continuously to the same backup account.
+In addition to complete daily snapshots, our production databases are backed up to a separate AWS region.
+Access is only available on an as needs basis.
 All backups are encrypted and stored in a different geographical region with separate keys from the original production data.
 At least annually, Kritik performs backup restoration drills to verify the process and ensure we can recover quickly in the event of a disaster.

 Conclusion

-Kritik takes its user's data security seriously, and we are committed to ensuring that all customer data are kept confidential and secure.
+Kritik takes its user's data security seriously, and we are committed to ensuring that all customer data is kept confidential and secure.